rodrigoPM/idt-stackoverflow/results/README.md

 </p>

- ### 1.1.4. ¿Which users have the highest reputation?
+ ### 1.1.4.
+Which users have the highest reputation?

   ![Question 4](dashboardImages/Question_4.png)